Expert Level • Advanced Structuring & Leadership

 Rohit M.

-ESG & Sustainability Lead, NBFC
+Head of ESG Risk & Policy, NBFC

 Meera P.

-Risk Analyst, Sustainable Finance
+Portfolio Manager, Sustainable Finance

 Kunal R.

-Investment Analyst, Impact & Climate Finance
+Investment Director, Climate & Blended Finance

 Frequently asked questions